 Charles Wickersham joined our Company as Director in 2017.
 During most of Dr. Wickersham's professional career he managed and directed Research and Development of sputtering targets and thin films for integrated circuits and solar photovoltaic products.
 Dr. Wickersham retired from First Solar, Inc. (NASDAQ Global: FSLR), a leading global provider of comprehensive photovoltaic (PV) solar systems using advanced module and system technology where he served as Materials Analysis and Development Manager from July 2006 to March 2017.
 Prior to First Solar, he was Manager of Research & Development for the Cabot Corporation (NYSE: CBT), a leading global specialty chemicals and performance materials company, from 2002 to 2006.
 From 1988 to 2002, Dr. Wickersham served as Vice President Engineering for Tosoh SMD (Special Metals Division), a wholly owned subsidiary of Tosoh Corporation which is publicly traded in Japan.
-Additionally, Dr. Wickersham's work in these fields has contributed to twenty-two patents and more than forty-five articles in scientific journals.
-Dr. Wickersham earned a PhD degree in Metallurgical Engineering from the University of Illinois at Urbana-Champaign and a B.S. in Physics from the Rose-Hulman Institute of Technology.
+Additionally, Dr. Wickersham earned a PhD degree in Metallurgical Engineering from the University of Illinois at Urbana-Champaign and a B.S. in Physics from the Rose-Hulman Institute of Technology.
 Dr. Wickersham's extensive thin film solar experience and established expertise regarding sputtering processes is experience the Board considers valuable.